Yuanchao-Xu/hyfo/README.md

 ## Installation

-Get the released version from CRAN:
+Released version from CRAN, for beginners and normal users:

 ```R
 install.packages("hyfo")
 ```

-Or the development version from github:
+Development version from github, for experienced users and those who are interested in investigating:

 ```R
 install.packages("devtools")